aliyun/terraform-provider-alicloud/website/docs/r/eip_address.html.markdown

 * `log_store` - (Optional) The Name of the logging service LogStore.
 Current parameter is required when configuring high precision second-by-second monitoring for EIP.
 * `netmode` - (Optional, ForceNew, Computed) The type of the network.
 Valid value is `public` (Internet).
 * `payment_type` - (Optional, ForceNew, Computed) The billing method of the EIP.
 Valid values:  `Subscription`, `PayAsYouGo`.
-* `period` - (Optional) When the PricingCycle is set to Month, the Period value ranges from 1 to 9.When the PricingCycle is set to Year, the Period range is 1 to 5.If the value of the InstanceChargeType parameter is PrePaid, this parameter is required.
+* `period` - (Optional) When the PricingCycle is set to Month, the Period value ranges from 1 to 9.
+When the PricingCycle is set to Year, the Period range is 1 to 5.
+If the value of the InstanceChargeType parameter is PrePaid, this parameter is required.
 If the value of the InstanceChargeType parameter is PostPaid, this parameter is not filled in.
-* `pricing_cycle` - (Optional, Available since v1.207.0) Value:Month (default): Pay monthly.Year: Pay per Year.This parameter is required when the value of the InstanceChargeType parameter is Subscription(PrePaid).
+* `pricing_cycle` - (Optional, Available since v1.207.0) Value: Month (default): Pay monthly.
+Year: Pay per Year.
+This parameter is required when the value of the InstanceChargeType parameter is Subscription(PrePaid).
 This parameter is optional when the value of the InstanceChargeType parameter is PayAsYouGo(PostPaid).
 * `public_ip_address_pool_id` - (Optional, ForceNew) The ID of the IP address pool to which the EIP belongs.
 * `resource_group_id` - (Optional, Computed) The ID of the resource group.
 * `security_protection_types` - (Optional, ForceNew) Security protection level.
   - When the return is empty, the basic DDoS protection is specified.
   - When **antidos_enhanced** is returned, it indicates DDoS protection (enhanced version).
 * `tags` - (Optional, Map) The tag of the resource.
-* `zone` - (Optional, ForceNew, Computed, Available since v1.207.0) The zone of the EIP.This parameter is returned only for whitelist users that are visible to the zone.
+* `zone` - (Optional, ForceNew, Computed, Available since v1.207.0) The zone of the EIP.
+This parameter is returned only for whitelist users that are visible to the zone.

 The following arguments will be discarded.
 Please use new fields as soon as possible:
 * `name` - (Deprecated since v1.126.0).
 Field 'name' has been deprecated from provider version 1.126.0.
 New field 'address_name' instead.